duongvanthanh1992/cheat-sheets/docs/ubuntu/basic-command.md

----
-title: Find
-date: 2020-12-28 16:52:20
-tags:
-  - search
-  - file
-  - directory
-categories:
-  - Linux Command
+# Linux Command
-intro: |
 This is a quick reference list of cheatsheet for linux find command, contains common options and examples.
-plugins:
-  - copyCode
----

-## Getting Started

 ### Usage